25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 #### File Input Tag

-- In HTML, an `<input type="file">` lets the user choose one or more files from their device storage to be uploaded to a server or manipulated by JavaScript via the File API.
+- In HTML, an `<input type="file">` lets the user choose one or more files from their device storage to be uploaded to a server or manipulated by JavaScript via the File API

-- n React, an file input element is always an uncontrolled component because its value can only be set by a user, and not programmatically.
+- In React, a file input element is always an uncontrolled component because its value can only be set by a user, and not programmatically

-- We need to use the File API to interact with the files.
+- We need to use the File API to interact with the files

 _Example:_ Using ref to the DOM node to access file(s) in submit handle: